Isentress FDA Approval History

 Isentress (raltegravir) is a human immunodeficiency virus integrase strand transfer inhibitor (HIV-1 INSTI) indicated in combination with other antiretroviral agents for the treatment of HIV-1 infection.

-Development History and FDA Approval Process for Isentress
+Development Timeline for Isentress

 |Nov 29, 2017|| Merck Receives FDA Approval for Isentress (raltegravir), in Combination with Other Antiretroviral Agents, for the Treatment of HIV-1 Infection in Newborns Weighing at Least 2 kg|